psychemedia/storytelling-notes/gobborn_seer.md

 Not long after, Jack's father told him he must come with him and build the finest castle that ever was seen, for a king who wished to outdo all others by his wonderful castle.

-And as they went to lay the foundation-stone, Gobborn Seer said to Jack, "Can't you shorten the way for me?
+And as they went to lay the foundation-stone, Gobborn Seer said to Jack, "Can't you shorten the way for me?"

 But Jack looked ahead and there was a long road before them, and he said, "I don't see, father, how I could break a bit off."

 "You're no good to me, then, and had best be off home."

-So poor Jack turned back, and when he came in his wife said, "Why, how 's this you 've come alone?" and he told her what his father had said and his answer.
+So poor Jack turned back, and when he came in his wife said, "Why, how's this you've come alone?" and he told her what his father had said and his answer.

-"You stupid," said his witty wife, "if you had told a tale you would have shortened the road !
+"You stupid," said his witty wife, "if you had told a tale you would have shortened the road!
 Now listen till I tell you a story, and then catch up with Gobborn Seer and begin it at once.
 He will like hearing it, and by the time you are done you will have reached the foundation-stone."

 So Jack sweated and overtook his father.
 Gobborn Seer said never a word, but Jack began his story, and the road was shortened as his wife had said.